Hurricane Lane (2018): Impact

-The Big Island
+Big Island

 Although Hurricane Lane remained west of the Big Island, tremendous amounts of rain battered eastern areas of the island from August 22 to 26.
-Accumulations were greatest along the eastern slopes of Mauna Loa with a maximum of 58 inch at Kahūnā Falls in Akaka Falls State Park, as measured by a private weather station.
+Accumulations were greatest along the eastern slopes of Mauna Kea with a maximum of 58 inch at Kahūnā Falls in Akaka Falls State Park, as measured by a private weather station.
 This made Lane the wettest tropical cyclone on record in the state of Hawaii, surpassing the previous peak of 52 in during Hurricane Hiki in 1950.
 Lane's peak rainfall total was also the second-highest recorded from a tropical cyclone within the United States, surpassed only by Hurricane Harvey in the preceding year.
 Hilo saw its wettest three-day period on record with 31.85 in of precipitation observed; 15 in fell on August 24 alone, marking the fifth-wettest day in the city's recorded history.
 Additional storm-total accumulations include 49.48 in at Waiākea-Uka, 48.52 in at the USGS Saddle Quarry station, and 48.13 in at the Waiakea Experiment Station in Hilo.
 Precipitation in the Hilo Region was likely amplified by the terrain on the windward side of the island, the position of rainbands, the environment generated by the cyclone, and katabatic winds.
 Along the erupting Kīlauea volcano, the rain led to minor rockfalls.
 The porous nature of volcanic rock and land in the Puna District served to mitigate the amount of runoff.

 Flooding closed numerous roads island-wide, including portions of Route 11 and 19 along the Belt Road.
 Multiple landslides covered portions of the Akoni Pule Highway.
 In and around Hilo, swollen rivers inundated homes and 100 people required rescue in the Reeds Island subdivision.
 Water reached a depth of 5 ft along Kaiulani Street.
 Six classrooms at Waiakea Elementary School also flooded, as was much of the Hilo Bayfront.
 Residents in Hawaiian Acres were forced to abandon their cars on flooded roads and landslides destroyed two homes.
 Overflowing sewage pumps spilled 9000000 gal of wastewater into Hilo Bay.
 A small waterspout occurred off the coast of Paukaa on August 23.
 Across the Big Island, 3 homes were destroyed, 23 homes and 3 businesses suffered major flood damage, while another 113 homes and 17 businesses experienced minor damage.
 In Kurtistown, a bonsai nursery suffered $3–5 million in lost inventory, including 100 trees described as "world-class".
 Power outages affected 4,500 customers islandwide.
 Damage to public infrastructure exceeded $20 million.